 SWAMP has a diverse and talented group of editors.
-With the exception of our Editorial Advisor, Dr Keri Glastonbury, and our current Guest Editor (Prose), the editorial board is comprised completely of postgraduate Creative Writing students.
+With the exception of our Editorial Advisor, Dr Keri Glastonbury, the editorial board is comprised completely of postgraduate Creative Writing students.
 Except where noted, all members of the editorial team are from the University of Newcastle, Australia.
 This journal is by postgraduates, for postgraduates.
 Feel free to read about editors below to find out more about each of them.

 Keri Glastonbury is a poet and is a Senior Lecturer in Creative Writing at the University of Newcastle.
 She has helped SWAMP since its creation and continues to help guide the publication.
 Her DCA thesis ‘Shut up, Nobody Wants to Hear Your Poems’ staged a friendly title bout between two grunge auteurs of her generation, painter Adam Cullen and poet Ted Nielson.
 In 2012, her collection of poetry grit salute was published by papertiger media inc.